In the Mood: History

 The song was sold in 1939 to Glenn Miller, who experimented with the arrangement.
 The author of the final arrangement is unknown.
 One possibility is Eddie Durham because he wrote other arrangements on the same day that "In the Mood" was recorded.
 Other possibilities include pianist Chummy MacGregor, who was Miller's chief arranger, John Chalmers, and Miller himself.
 According to an account by MacGregor, "all they used of the original arrangement were the two front saxophone strains and another part that occurred later on in the arrangement."
 Both MacGregor and Miller were involved in creating the final arrangement: "MacGregor mentioned that additional solos were added to the original arrangement and he wrote the finishing coda.
 Miller probably edited some of the arrangement along with MacGregor."
+In its final form, it is an example of Hemiola rhythm.

 Two copyrights were filed by Joseph Copeland Garland on June 8 and November 26, 1938, before the song was published by Lewis Music Pub.
 Co., Inc. on October 31, 1939, with Joe Garland the lone songwriter.
 Then on November 27, a copyright was filed with both Garland and Razaf by Shapiro, Bernstein & Co., Inc. of New York.
 A final copyright was filed by Shapiro, Bernstein on December 11, 1939, worded as follows: "In the mood; fox-trot, Andy Razaf & Joe Garland, arr.
 Joe Garland as suggested by Glenn Miller; orch. pts., with w."

 Two editions of the sheet music are in circulation.
 The 1939 publication credited to Garland and Razaf is in A♭ and has lyrics beginning: "Mister What-cha-call-em, what-cha doin' tonight?"
+These lyrics were used in the 1952 recording by the Andrews Sisters, which is perhaps the best-known vocal version of the number.
 The 1960 reprint credited only to Garland (with piano arrangement by Robert C. Haring) is in G and has lyrics beginning: "Who's the livin' dolly with the beautiful eyes?"

+On August 1, 1939, Miller's version was recorded at the RCA Victor Studios at 155 East 24th Street in New York City.
 The personnel on Miller's recording included Al Mastren and Paul Tanner on trombone; Clyde Hurley, Legh Knowles, and Dale McMickle on trumpet; Wilbur Schwartz on clarinet; Hal McIntyre on alto saxophone; Tex Beneke, Al Klink, and Harold Tennyson on tenor saxophone; Chummy MacGregor on piano; Richard Fisher on guitar; Rowland Bundock on double bass; and Moe Purtill on drums.